-1. What is mechanically separated meat (MSM)?
+What is mechanically separated meat (MSM)?

-MSM is obtained by removing meat from flesh-bearing bones after boning has occurred (for red meat species, typically pork as cattle-, sheep- and goat- derived MSM is prohibited); or from poultry carcases.
+MSM is obtained by removing meat from flesh-bearing bones after boning has occurred (for red meat species, this typically includes pork, as MSM derived from cattle, sheep and goats is prohibited); or from poultry carcases.
 The product is MSM if it is obtained using mechanical means resulting in loss or modification of the muscle fibre structure.

 MSM is safe for consumers, assuming it is produced in accordance with legislative requirements, and is used as an ingredient in a wide variety of final products.
-It cannot, however, count towards the percentage meat content indicated on the labelling of those products under assimilated Regulation (EU) No 1169/2011 in GB / Regulation (EU) No 1169/2011 in NI.
+It cannot, however, count towards the percentage meat content indicated on the labelling of those products under assimilated Regulation (EC) No 1169/2011 in GB / Regulation (EC) No 1169/2011 in NI.